 - You must pay your Residence Fees at the times and in the manner set out in the online contract without deduction or set-off.
 Further information on making payments can be found at https://intranet.birmingham.ac.uk/finance/student-fees/index.aspx - You must notify the Finance Office or Living, the University's accommodation service, immediately in writing if you are in financial difficulties and unable to pay your Residence Fees on their due date outlining your difficulties and your proposals for payment. - An offer of accommodation is accepted by you on the understanding that you will remain in the Accommodation for the full Accommodation Period.
 If you move out of the Accommodation before the end of the Accommodation Period, you will remain responsible for the Residence Fees for the entire Accommodation Period unless you withdraw from your studies at the University of Birmingham and cease to be a registered student or, you find a student to replace you who is both acceptable to Living and is someone who is not already living in other University owned or managed accommodation.
-Refunds of Residence Fees are only given where the University is able to re-let the Accommodation for the remainder of the Accommodation Period - You must clear, clean and vacate the Accommodation by no later than 10.00 am on the day the Accommodation.
-You must return the original (not duplicate) keys to the Reception and they must not be handed to another student.
-If keys are not returned on the day your contract ends, you will be charged £75.00 for the cost of the replacement lock and keys. - The University reserves the right to change the location of your Accommodation and in accepting our offer of accommodation you agree that you will move when requested from one room to another on the same site or to another Residence. - If you are a student without a mobility disability occupying a mobility adapted room you should be aware that you will be expected to move out to a standard unadapted room on the same site or to another Residence whenever the University so requires, for a student with a mobility disability, giving you at least one week's notice. - You are permitted to request a transfer to another room on the site or to another University Residence, subject to availability. - Please note that an application for accommodation is not an application for admission to the University as a student or vice versa.
+Refunds of Residence Fees are only given where the University is able to re-let the Accommodation for the remainder of the Accommodation Period - You must clear, clean and vacate the Accommodation by no later than 10.00 am on the day the Accommodation Period ends otherwise Residence Fees will continue to be charged at the full rate until this has been done.
+You must return any temporary key cards that have been issued to you throughout the year to the Reception.
+If temporary key cards are not returned on the day your contract ends, you will be charged £20.00.

+The University reserves the right to change the location of your Accommodation and in accepting our offer of accommodation you agree that you will move when requested from one room to another on the same site or to another Residence.

+If you are a student without a mobility disability occupying a mobility adapted room you should be aware that you will be expected to move out to a standard unadapted room on the same site or to another Residence whenever the University so requires, for a student with a mobility disability, giving you at least one week's notice.

-• If you are in arrears with the payment of Residence Fees (or any other payment due and owing under this Contract) then the University reserves its rights to take both enforcement action for non-payment and also to issue a notice for you to vacate the Accommodation should it so decide necessary.
+- You are permitted to request a transfer to another room on the site or to another University Residence, subject to availability. - Please note that an application for accommodation is not an application for admission to the University as a student or vice versa. - If you are in arrears with the payment of Residence Fees (or any other payment due and owing under this Contract) then the University reserves its rights to take both enforcement action for non-payment and also to issue a notice for you to vacate the Accommodation should it so decide necessary.